BHASVIC-AlexDeroeck24/BHASVIC-AlexDeroeck24/README.md

 Time Management: From multiple projects and assignments I have been set with deadlines, and worked on.
 <br><br>

-Problem Solving: Debugging and testing code, and problems in Maths.
+Problem Solving: Debugging and testing code, and complicated problems in Maths.
 <br><br>

 <br>